MegaPast2Future/PHYLACINE_1.2/README.md

 To download the archival version of PHYLACINE (Version 1.2.0), vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).

-To play around with the latest development version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
+To play around with the latest version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
 <br><br>
 <br><br>

 ### Cite the data
-To cite PHYLACINE, please use the following:
+To cite PHYLACINE, please cite the original and the latest version:

+**Original (1.2):**
 > Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
 (2018).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
-Ecology.
+Ecology. doi:10.1002/ecy.2443

+**Latest (1.2.1):**
+> Faurby, S., Pedersen, R. Ø., Davis, M., Schowanek, Jarvie, S., S. D., Antonelli, A., & Svenning, J.C.
+(2020).
+PHYLACINE 1.2.1: An update to the Phylogenetic Atlas of Mammal Macroecology. doi:???

 Also, please cite the underlying large datasets that were used to make PHYLACINE.
 Details on these datasets and their respective citations can be found in the PHYLACINE 1.2 metadata.